darktable-org/darktable/doc/TRANSLATORS.md

 The build system then creates a binary version of each PO file with MO file extension and places it in a system directory where a running instance of darktable will pick it up and use it to replace English text with target language text.

-## How to contribute:
+## How to contribute to the official repo:
 - Send your po file via email (see `(officially) Translate the darktable User Interface for darktable releases (how-to, no git, just email)` below)
-- Submit a pull request with your po file (see `Translate the darktable User Interface for darktable releases (how-to, git)`)
+- Submit a pull request with your po file (see `(officially) Translate the darktable User Interface for darktable releases (how-to, git)`)
--

 # (officially) Translate the darktable User Interface for darktable releases (how-to, no git, just email)